TristanRhodes/tristanrhodes.github.io/_posts/2022-01-14-expression-parsing-monads.markdown

 }
 ```

 What if we want to add a condition?
-We've got our OO hat on, so let's add a base class!
+We've got our OO hat on, so let's create a base class!

 ```csharp
 public abstract class IsTokenConditionBase<T> : IParser<T>